 Tutorial: Configuring B2B Messaging Using BizTalk Services Portal and Bridges

 Contoso and Northwind are two business partners.
 Contoso (the retailer) sends sales order messages to Northwind (the supplier).
 Northwind maintains all the sales order data in table called SalesOrder, which is housed in a SQL Server database within Northwind’s premises.
-Contoso can send either XML messages or EDI messages to Northwind so Northwind has to implement a solution, which enables the following:
+Contoso can send either XML messages or EDI messages to Northwind.
+So Northwind has to implement a solution to enable the following: